zeagle848/todo-list/README.md

 ## Testing

+### End-To-End Testing

-To run the testing environment we need to deploy the application first.
+To run the cypress testing environment we need to deploy the application first.
 The process is the same as what was outlined in the Getting Started section.
 We begin by making sure all the dependencies are installed by running `nmp install` in the console and then run the dev server by running `npm run serve`.

 Once the dev server is up and running we simply run `npm run e2e` and cypress should open a window where you run the tests by clicking the `sample_spec.js` file in the same window.

+### Unit Testing

+To run the unit tests we have to make sure all the dependencies are installed by running `npm install` in the console.
+Unlike cypress, Jest doesn't need the server to be live.

+To test the unit tests we simply run `npm run test` in the console and the tests should run.